 - Representing your team or organization at the appropriate intramural captain meetings or completing the tests on D2L.

-- Submitting rosters online; knowing deadlines to enter rosters and knowing the size limit for the rosters.
+- Submitting rosters online, knowing deadlines to enter rosters and knowing the size limit for the rosters.

 - Notifying your team of the time and place of scheduled activities.

-- Being familiar with all intramural eligibility rules so that your team can adhere to them.
+- Being familiar with all intramural eligibility rules, so that your team can adhere to them.
 Player eligibility is the captain’s responsibility.
 Rules and regulations regarding player eligibility are found in this handbook.
 However, any questions regarding player eligibility should be directed to the Assistant Director for Intramurals.

-- Maintaining your name, current phone number, email, and current address with the Intramural Office.
+- Maintaining your name, current phone number, email and current address with the Intramural Office.

 The Intramural Sports Program is open to all students, faculty, staff and recreation members according to eligibility guidelines listed below.
 The basic purpose of the eligibility rules is to provide an equitable program for all participants.
 The rules have been drawn up as a guide for enjoyable participation.
 Therefore, the spirit of the rules is extremely important and if each participant is willing to abide by the rules, the net result will be a better intramural program for all.

-- Students - All students must be currently enrolled at Georgia State University and paid the semester student fees.
+- Students - All students must be currently enrolled at Georgia State University and have paid the semester student fees.
 (For summer events, students do not need to be enrolled.
 However, they must have paid the continuing student fee.)